nusgsac/nusgsac.github.io/_posts/2021-09-25-gsac-career.md

 ### Q7.
 Do we have any career fair specifically targeting SoC graduate students?
 If so, how many career fairs are there per year?

 Yes, we do!
 There are some major upcoming career fairs.
-There is so-called Internship Day on the _13th of October_ for those who are seeking internship opportunities.
+There is so-called **Internship Day** on the _13th of October_ for those who are seeking internship opportunities.
 The postgraduate career fair this year will be held on _27th of October_, which will be focusing on jobs targeted towards postgraduates, and then there will be this **Career Fest 2022** which will be held in _January 2022_.

 Each career fair will have a series of pre-fair webinars and events to make sure students keep a lookout on this.
 In fact, we have hosted more than 600 events a year from emerging companies, multinational corporations, homegrown heroes as well as the public sector.
 The numbers are higher than usual due to COVID-19, and the events are virtual.
 If you are seeking job opportunities in any of these companies and industries, join these events to learn more about how to prepare yourself and make useful networks.
-Check out our CFG events calendar for the upcoming events
+Check out our [CFG events calendar](https://nus.edu.sg/cfg/events) for the upcoming events.

 [Back to questions](#qs)